 But at the time, none of this entered my mind.
 I was only seven years old, and I was only focused on making friends.
 Divorce was looked down upon in those days and that made me self-conscious.
 So, I started looking for cool friends to hang out with.
 That meant trying to be friends with the older kids.

-I found a couple of cool third graders to hang out with, Danny and Jim.
+I found a couple of cool 3rd-graders to hang out with, Danny and Jim.
 They wanted to hang out with me because I impressed them by getting into trouble regularly.
-I became famous by smarting off to the teacher in effort to make the other kids laugh.
+I became famous by smarting off to the teacher in an effort to make the other kids laugh.
 The kids loved it—Mrs. Courtney not so much.
 The downside was that getting into trouble meant being sent to the principal’s office.
 A lot.

 In the 1960s, a visit to the principal’s office often required getting swatted with a big wooden paddle with holes in it.
 The holes allowed air to flow through which cut down on the wind resistance and increased the speed of the swat.
-My class clowning necessitated so many trips to Mr. Dollahan’s office that Jim and Danny admired this second grader’s fortitude.
+My class clowning necessitated so many trips to Mr. Dollahan’s office that Jim and Danny admired this 2nd-grader’s fortitude.
 It made them believe that I was the King of Swats.